wolfy-j/goffli/README.md

 }, "progress")
 ```

-Convert without showing any progress to a user
+Run Ffmpeg without showing any progress to a user

 ```lua
 require("ffmpeg").run({